lebauerle/techdegree-express/README.md

 # techdegree-express app
-The 6th Project
+**The 6th Project**

-A static portfolio site using node, express and pug. pug and expres needs to be installed, npm start will run the app.
+A static portfolio site using node, express and pug. pug and expres needs to be installed `npm install`, `npm start` will run the app.:call_me_hand:

 CSS changes:
-custom buttons
-custom thumbnails
+custom buttons and thumbnails
+- hover effect
+- text shadow
+- zoom in
+- border
+- (text)-color